Can a MISL Fly? Analysis and Ingredients for Mutual Information Skill Learning: Conclusion

 \section{Conclusion}

-In this paper, we show how one of the current strongest unsupervised skill discovery algorithms can be understood through the lens of mutual information skill learning.
-Our analysis allowed the development of our new method \newMethodName{}, which we showed to perform on par with METRA in most settings.
-More broadly, our work provides evidence that mutual information maximization can still be effective to build high performing skill discovery algorithms.
+In this paper, we show our understanding of a current SOTA unsupervised skill discovery algorithm through the lens of MISL.
+Our analysis allowed the development of a simpler method \newMethodName{}, which performs on par with METRA in most settings.
+More broadly, we provide evidence that mutual information maximization can still be effective in building high-performing skill discovery algorithms.

-\textbf{Limitations.} While we find \newMethodName{} to perform relatively well on the standard benchmarks~\citep{park2024metra}, it is unclear how far its performance can \emph{scale} to increasingly complex environments such as Craftax~\citep{matthewscraftax} or VIMA~\citep{jiang2022vima}, which present an increased number of interactive objects, partial observability, environment stochasticity, and discrete action spaces. {\iclr{}Another open question is how to perform scalable pre-training on large datasets, e.g., BridgeData V2~\citep{walke2023bridgedata} or YouCook2~\citep{zhou2018towards}, using MISL algorithms such as CSF to get both transferable state representations and diverse skill-conditioned policies.} We leave investigating these empirical scaling limits to future work.
+\textbf{Limitations.} While \newMethodName{} performs relatively well on the standard benchmarks, it is unclear how to \emph{scale} the performance to increasingly complex environments such as Craftax~\citep{matthewscraftax} or VIMA~\citep{jiang2022vima}, which present an increased number of objects, partial observability, stochasticity, and discrete action spaces. {\iclr{}Another open question is how to perform scalable pre-training on large datasets, e.g., BridgeData V2~\citep{walke2023bridgedata} or YouCook2~\citep{zhou2018towards}, using MISL algorithms such as CSF to get both transferable state representations and diverse skill-conditioned policies.} We leave investigating these empirical scaling limits to future work.

 \iclr{